Susquehanna University

-Susquehanna University is a private liberal arts college in Selinsgrove, Pennsylvania.
+Susquehanna University is a private liberal arts college in Selinsgrove, Pennsylvania, United States.
 Its name is derived from the original Susquehannock settlers of the region.
 Founded in 1858 as a missionary institute, it became a four-year liberal arts college in 1895.
 It is affiliated with the Evangelical Lutheran Church in America.
-Susquehanna is classified among "Baccalaureate Colleges: Arts & Sciences Focus", though it also has a business school, master's degrees in education and joint-degree programs in engineering and for a Master of Business Administration.
-It also offers the only bachelor's degree in luxury brand marketing and management in the U.S.
+In addition to an arts and sciences focus, Susquehanna has a business school, master's degrees in education and joint-degree programs in engineering and for a Master of Business Administration.

 The academic programs are within the four schools of the Arts, Humanities, Natural and Social Sciences, and the AACSB International-accredited Sigmund Weis School of Business.
-Susquehanna University enrolls more than 2,200 undergraduate students from 33 states and 23 countries, and maintains a student-to-faculty ratio of 13 to 1.
-Most students are required to live on campus all four years and as of 2012, all students participate in a cross-cultural study away or service-learning experience known as the GO Program.
+Susquehanna University enrolls more than 2,200 undergraduate students from 33 states and 23 countries, and maintains a student-to-faculty ratio of 12 to 1.

 History

 Founding and early years

 The institution was founded by Benjamin Kurtz, its first president.
-Having already assisted in the founding of Gettysburg Seminary, Kurtz wanted to create another institution to expand the form of American Lutheranism that he advocated.
+Having already assisted in the founding of Gettysburg Seminary, Kurtz wanted to create another institution to serve American Lutheranism.

-Kurtz's mission was to “educate men for the gospel ministry … who cannot take a full course of training adapted to their age and circumstances; a course so thorough in theology as will qualify them to be able and faithful ministers of Christ.”
+Kurtz's mission was to "educate men for the gospel ministry ... who cannot take a full course of training adapted to their age and circumstances."
 The American Lutherans of the Evangelical Lutheran Church in Selinsgrove, Pennsylvania, provided 50 students, pledged $22,000, and offered the provisional use of its church facilities.
 However, they stipulated that the institute be expanded to a junior college and that a sister college for women also be formed.

 On September 1, 1858, the Missionary Institute of the Evangelical Lutheran Church and Susquehanna Female College were established and legally recognized 23 days later.
 It had two departments: the theology department and the classical department.
 In 1873, the sister college disbanded and the institute became co-educational.

 The institute officially became known as Susquehanna University in 1895.